 Mgr.
 Ing.
-Márius Hričovský, Dr. oec.
+Marius Hričovský, Dr. oec.
 Vice chairman of the Board of Directors

-Consolidated Financial Statements for the year ended 31 December 2016 prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union
+Consolidated Financial Statements as at 31 December 2017 prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union

 Index to the Consolidated Financial Statements